badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

         - **Statistical Models:** Multiple regression, principal component analysis (PCA), factor analysis, MANOVA (multivariate analysis of variance).
     - Example: Analyzing the relationship between height, weight, age, and income of a group of people.

-### Q- How to perform univariate analysis for numerical and categorical variables?
+### Q16- How to perform univariate analysis for numerical and categorical variables?

 - **Univariate Analysis for Numerical Variables:**